Involuta/Blazarang/README.md

 Gauntlet Boss: Elite Gunner + Sentinel
 Phase 1: EG is laying prone on top of FirstMiniboss while FirstMiniboss constantly tornadoes Explosive slug
-Phase 2: EG runs around on foot
+Phase 2: EG runs around on footb
 Run 360: EG strafes around the target, then jumps while spinning about the y-axis 360 degrees.
 When she faces away from the target, her shotgun’s muzzle flashes with light.
 The second time EG faces the target (not the target + its mvmt dir), she fires.
 She lands facing the direction she was originally running in.
 Does extra damage
 Spawn Grenade: EG throws 1-3 cubic grenades around the target, each of which has a tiny beacon to the sky.
 5 seconds after a grenade is thrown, a spawner box from Gauntlet 1 flies vertically from far above onto the grenade’s x and z pos, spawns a random enemy from the choices below, then flies back into the sky
 Sentinel